 Both tuition fees and living expenses are pretty affordable in comparison to Western countries.
 The average expense of a foreign student studying in Korea is about USD $6,500 (INR 4.6 Lacs) a year.

-Generally, the cost of education varies for different fields of specialization, for example, the Humanities field of study is on a lower end compared to the medical field which is quite higher.
+Generally, the cost of education varies for different fields of specialization, for example, the Humanities field of study is on the lower end compared to the medical field which is quite higher.
 You can expect an average of USD $3,000 to USD $7,000 per semester for undergraduate courses at a public university.
 So, the average annual academic tuition fees considering the 16 internationally ranked universities in Seoul are estimated at USD $9,800.

 A Masters’s degree will cost INR 2 – 4.5 Lacs per year.
 MBA programs (18 – 24 months) can cost INR 10 – 16 Lacs per year.